 Helicobacter pylori

 H. pylori is a Gram-negative micro-organism.
 From the original discovery of genus Helicobacter, more than 20 species have now been formally defined[1].
 The gastric mucosa is well protected against bacterial infection.
 After ingestion H. pylori must survive the bactericidal activity of the gastric lumen and enter the mucus layer.
 H. pylori is highly adapted to special conditions in the stomach.
 It possess flagella, which enable colonization of the gastric epithelium[2].
 Moreover, the bacteria produce enzyme urease, which hydrolyzes urea into carbon dioxide and ammonia and elevates pH in the surroundings of the bacteria.
 The enzyme activity is highest at low pH[3].
-Tight binding of bacteria to gastric epithelial cells is enabled with BabA2 and Saba adhesins.
-Therefore, H. pylori is capable of colonising the gastric mucosa and causing a chronic infection.
+The H. pylori bacteria usually causes chronic infection due to a complex balance between host factors and virulence bacterial factors.
+Among several bacterial factors one of the main factors, which drive Th17 inflammation, represents the secreted peptidyl prolyl cis, trans-isomerase[4].
+In the colonization and chronic infection the adherence of the bacteria to the gastric epithelium is also very important.
+Lipopolysaccharide is a component of bacterial wall consisted of an O-specific polysaccharide chain, oligosaccharide, and the lipid A. The Lewis-like antigens (Lex , Ley, Lea, Leb) of H. pylori lipopolysaccharide are also expressed in the epithelial cells of gastric mucosa, therefore they probably play an important role in adherence to gastric cells[5].
+Around 5% of the H. pylori genome encodes outer membrane proteins (OMP).
+OMP are adhesins on the surface of the bacteria, which promote binding to the epithelial cells in the stomach.
+The major OMP is the blood group antigen-binding adhesion A (BabA), which mediates the binding of H. pylori to the fucosylated Leb blood group antigen.
+It also mediates binding to salivary mucin MUC5B, a proline-rich glycoprotein, and to the glycoprotein gp-340[6].
+The second most important OMP is the sialic acid-binding adhesion (SabA)[7].
+SabA mediates the binding of the bacteria to the sialyl-dimeric-Lex , to salivary mucin MUC5B, and to salivary glycoproteins like MUC7 and zinc-glycoprotein[8].
+In gastric colonisation are also involved other OMPs like AlpA, AlpB, HopZ and HomB.
+Tight binding of bacteria to gastric epithelial cells is enabled therefore also with BabA2 and Saba adhesins.
+The H. pylori is very closely associated with extracellular MUC5AC and epithelial cells that produce MUC5AC, therefore MUC5AC plays a role in the adherence of H. pylori to the gastric mucosa.
+The important receptor for bacteria is the Leb structure present in the normal gastric tissue and MUC5AC is the most important carrier of Leb, with the attachment being made through BabA[9].

 H. pylori infection is still one of the most common bacterial infections all over the world.
-H. pylori infection is very common in Eastern Europe, Africa and most Asian countries[4].
-In developed parts of the world the prevalence has lowered and is below 10% in children and below 30% in adults[5].
+H. pylori infection is very common in Eastern Europe, Africa and most Asian countries[10].
+In developed parts of the world the prevalence has lowered and is below 10% in children and below 30% in adults[11].